 Fair values of equity awards are computed in accordance with the stock-based compensation accounting rules, and exclude the effect of any estimated forfeitures.
 The grant date fair values of performance share units are based on the probable outcome of those awards on the date of grant.
 Stock-settled performance share units and restricted stock units do not receive dividends, and therefore the fair value of such awards is discounted for the expected dividend yield during the vesting period.
-The grant date fair value of the equity awards awarde on January 26, 2015 was determined based on a per-Share amount of \$88.63, which was the closing price of a Share on the NYSE on that date.
-Performance share units granted on January 26, 2015 with a performance cycle ending January 31, 2018 were valued using a discounted per-Share value of \$88.69.
-Performance share units granted on January 26, 2015 with a performance cycle ending January 31, 2016 were valued per-Share value of \$88.69.
-Performance share units granted on January 26, 2015 with a performance cycle ending January 31, 2016 were valued or \$88.69.
-Performance share units granted on January 26, 2015 with a performance cycle ending January 31, 2016 were valued or \$88.69.
-Performance share units granted on January 26, 2015 with a performance cycle ending January 31, 2016 were valued or \$88.69.
+The grant date fair value of the equity awards awarded on January 26, 2015 was determined based on a per-Share amount of \$88.63, which was the closing price of a Share on the NYSE on that date.
+Performance share units granted on January 26, 2015 with a performance cycle ending January 31, 2018 were valued using a discounted per-Share value of \$82.69.
+Performance share units granted on January 26, 2015 with a performance cycle ending January 31, 2017 were valued using a discounted per-Share value of \$84.69.
+Performance share units granted January 26, 2015 with a performance cycle ending January 31, 2016 were valued using a discounted per-Share value of \$84.69.
+Performance share units granted January 26, 2015 with a performance cycle ending January 31, 2016 were valued using a discounted per-Share value of \$86.69.
 Restricted stock units granted on January 26, 2015 with a vesting date of January 26, 2018 were valued using a discounted per-Share value of \$86.69.
-Restricted stock units granted on January 26, 2015 with a vesting date of January 26, 2014 was valued at \$84.58/Share, which was the closing price of a Share on the NYSE on that date.
-Restricted stock granted on Spermber 25, 2014 was valued at \$76.12, which was the closing price of a Share on the NYSE on that date.
-Restricted stock units granted on April 1, 2014 were valued using a per-Share value of \$76.77, which was the closing price of \$76.77, which was the closing price of \$76.77, which was the closing price of \$76.77, which was
+Restricted stock units granted on January 26, 2015 with a vesting date of January 26, 2018 were valued using a discounted per-Share value of \$82.72.
+Restricted stock granted on November 20, 2014 was valued at \$84.58/Share, which was the closing price of a Share on the NYSE on that date.
+Restricted stock units granted on May 31, 2014 were valued using a discounted per-Share value of \$72.72.
+Cash-settled performance share units and restricted stock units granted on April 1, 2014 were valued using a per-Share value of \$76.77, which was the closing price of a Share on the NYS